 Palace of Catalan Music (Palau de la Música Catalana)

-This gorgeous concert hall, which is a designated UNESCO World Heritage Site, is an artistic landmark of outstanding beauty and a highly prestigious music venue.
+This gorgeous concert hall and one of the best things to do in Barcelona, which is a designated UNESCO World Heritage Site, is an artistic landmark of outstanding beauty and a highly prestigious music venue.

 Sagrada Família Church (Sagrada Família)